 Anita Sharp-Bolster nearly steals the show in the dark suspense thriller The Two Mrs. Carrolls starring Barbara Stanwyck and Humphrey Bogart as a deranged painter.
 Christina the maid adds much comic relief with her acerbic puss!

-Jay C. Flippen always seems to be the guy whose got a mug only a mother could love.
-And in Nicholas Ray’s masterpiece They Live By Night his T-Dub is a pretty intimidating fellow!
+Jay C. Flippen always seems to be the guy who got a mug only a mother could love.
+And in Nicholas Ray’s masterpiece They Live By Night, his T-Dub is a pretty intimidating fellow!

-Arthur Kennedy lends his depth of acting to this powerful drama by Upton Sinclair co-starring Jean Simmons and Burt Lancaster as Elmer Gantry.
+Arthur Kennedy lends his acting depth to this powerful drama by Upton Sinclair co-starring Jean Simmons and Burt Lancaster as Elmer Gantry.
 Report Jim Lefferts is the clear voice that cuts through the malarkey as the moral compass

 This has been a little bit of love to these fabulous character actors who make the cinematic world go round!-Your Ever Lovin’ MonsterGirl